Fathijem/Cyber-intern-1/README.md

 ---

 ### 10. What was your biggest takeaway from Phase 1?
-The biggest takeaway was understanding that threat detection isn’t about catching flashy malware—it’s about recognizing subtle changes and behaviors in logs.
+The biggest takeaway was understanding that threat detection isn’t about identifying huge malware—it’s about recognizing subtle changes and behaviors in logs.
 The value of a properly configured SIEM and good log hygiene cannot be overstated.